toyray/re-stuff/flare-on-2020/README.md

 This is a selection of hacky techniques that worked for me for Flare-On 7.

-I try to illustrate them in detail, they're not the ideal way to attack the challenges but may be useful in other contexts.
+I try to illustrate them in detail, while they're not the ideal way to attack the challenges but may be useful in other contexts.

 There are some parts of the challenges that I want to explore further in the